-I have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Lincoln Council on Aging, Inc., as of and for the year ended June 30, 2006, which collectively comprise the Council's basic financial statements and have issued my report thereon dated December 28, 2006.
+I have audited the financial statements of the governmental activities, business-type activities, each major fund and the aggregate remaining fund information of the Lincoln Council on Aging, Inc., as of and for the year ended June 30, 2007, which collectively comprise the Council's basic financial statements and have issued my report thereon dated December 21, 2007.
 I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting